openfl/OpenFLDevelopersGuide/keyboard-input/README.md

 # Chapter 30: Keyboard input {#chapter-30-keyboard-input}

 Your application can capture and respond to keyboard input and can manipulate an IME to let users type non-ASCII text characters in multibyte languages.
-Note that this section assumes that you are already familiar with the ActionScript 3.0 event model.
+Note that this section assumes that you are already familiar with the Haxe event model.
 For more information, see

 “Handling events” on page 125